coloringchaos/web-spring-16/assignments/project-1.md

 + font awesome icons
 + validate each page at validator.w3.org (both html and css)
 + upload the pages to a dedicated 'hypertext' directory on your creative server
++ use your own graphics and imagery, or cite your sources

 # Examples
 The examples shown below are early, influential works within the realm of hypertext narrative.
 You should create a work that pulls from their influence, but is more contemporary in design.